Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 #### Extra Methods

-- `.drips()`{: .language-javascript }: Makes the block drip particles
 - `.dripChance(f: number)`{: .language-javascript }: Sets the chance, in the range [0, 1], the block will drip per tick
 - `.dripTemp(f: number)`{: .language-javascript }: Sets the temperature at which the block must be above to begin dripping
 - `.melts()`{: .language-javascript }: makes the block melt under certain conditions
 - `.meltChance(f: number)`{: .language-javascript }: Sets the chance, in the range [0, 1], that the block will melt per random tick
 - `.meltTemp(f: number)`{: .language-javascript }: Sets the temperature above which the block can melt
-- `.dripParticle(particle: string)`{: .language-javascript }: The registry name of a particle, the particle that will drip from the block
+- `.dripParticle(particle: string)`{: .language-javascript }: The registry name of a particle, the particle that will drip from the block.
+May be null to make the spike not drip.
+Defaults to null
 - `.meltFluid(fluid: FluidStackJS)`{: .language-javascript }: The fluid that the block melts into
 - `.tipModel(model: string)`{: .language-javascript }: Sets the parent model of the tip state